 Whenever the word “sacrifice” is used in the Gita it covers the entire range of spiritual practice and spiritual life in general.
 In the following verses ritualistic worship–and no doubt the fire sacrifice–is certainly referred to, but it applies in the wider sense, as well.

-“Sacrifice which is offered, observing the scriptures, by those who do not desire the fruit, concentrating the mind only on the thought, ‘This is to be sacrificed;’ that sacrifice is sattwic” (17:11).
+Sacrifice which is offered, observing the scriptures, by those who do not desire the fruits, concentrating the mind only on the thought: “This is to be offered;” that is sattwic (17:11).

-First, we are told that sattwic life is lived according to the principles of the scriptures.
+First, we are told that sattwic spiritual life is lived according to the principles of the scriptures.
 This includes the teachings and counsels of those who have attained higher consciousness.
 It is necessary for us who have not traveled the path to consider the advice of those who have successfully traversed it.
 We need not be slavish or idolatrous about any scripture or teaching, but we need to seriously consider the words of those who have been inspired from within to lead humanity toward higher life.
 Mary Baker Eddy very aptly called such persons Way-Showers.
 This implies a very practical attitude toward them: they are not gods or absolute authorities, but they show the way to succeed in spiritual life.
-They are not interested in imparting a philosophy, but in showing us how to attain the Highest.
+They are not interested in imparting a philosophy, but in showing us how to attain the highest consciousness.

 Next we are told that spiritual life is not engaged in for personal gain in the external sense, but rather as an offering to the Divine both within and without.
 Such a way of life is not engaged in for any other motive than being in harmony with the cosmic order the ancient sages of India called Ritam.
 Truly spiritual people live a spiritual life because it is according to their true nature.
 They are expressing their inmost being.
-They are not trying to become something, but are moving out of darkness into the light so they can know what they really are–to behold their eternal Self, that which Buddhists call the Original Nature.
+They are not trying to become something, but are moving out of darkness into the light so they can know what they really are: to behold their eternal Self, that which Buddhists call the Original Nature.
 Real spiritual life is not loading ourselves with an array of spiritual paraphernalia, but divesting ourselves of all that is not us.

-“Sacrifice disregarding the scriptures, with no food offered, without mantras, and without fee [given to the officiants], devoid of faith, they regard as tamasic” (17:13).
+Sacrifice devoid of faith, disregarding the scriptures, with no food offered, without mantras, without gift or fee is declared to be tamasic (17:13).

 Sometimes we have to pay attention to ignorance to figure out the ways of wisdom.
 And that is the case here regarding tamasic religion.
 This is a very full picture of deluded and confused “spirituality,” and we need to look at it so we can avoid it.

-Sacrifice disregarding the scriptures.
+Contrary to the scriptures.
 The word used here is very interesting: vidhihinam–which means both “lacking scriptures” and “discarding scriptures.”
 Krishna is implying here that scriptures are necessary for real spiritual life.
 However, in the East any book that contains wisdom is considered a scripture, even if it was written this morning.
 So Krishna is speaking of the wisdom of enlightened teachers that have been put into words and set down for our help in pursuing spiritual life.

 On the other hand, some tamasic religion may have a great deal of scriptures in which true wisdom is to be found, but the leaders and adherents prefer to ignore the wisdom and subvert the teaching to suit their own fancy.
-So, while adulating the scriptures they really cast them aside.
-Consider the way every religion manages to condone spiritually poisonous behavior and thought, wresting the scriptures to not only approve, but often to advocate them.
-No religion is free from this, as anyone with open-eyed experience and observation will know.
+So while adulating the scriptures they really cast them aside.
+Consider the way nearly every religion manages to condone spiritually poisonous behavior and thought, wresting the scriptures to not only approve, but often to advocate them.
+Almost no religion is free from this, as anyone with open-eyed experience and observation will know.
 Often the divine light of holy wisdom is completely covered by the evil and untruth of a religion’s popular form.

 Finally, vidhihinam can also simply mean “without knowledge (vidya)” or “discarding (ignoring) knowledge.”
 In other words, ignorant and ineffectual religion that boasts of its “faith” since it has no substance or reality.
 Today we find many religious currents in the world that were born in ignorance, and went on from there to greater ignorance.
 There are also religions that started out with authentic spiritual knowledge, with true spiritual revelation, but turned away from it in order to gain power and wealth.
 This is especially the case with state religions, or those that used to be state religions.
-Having remodeled their spiritual structure to suit their governing patrons, they lost their original value, and often the patronage, as well.
+Having remodeled their spiritual structure to suit their governing patrons, they lost their original value and often the patronage, as well.
 Christianity is the latest and most blatant example of this.

 With no food offered.
 Asrishtannam means food that is either not offered, or is not shared out after the offering.
 This is an important part in Eastern religion of whatever kind.
 There is always offering of food which is then distributed to those present–usually in the form of an abundant feast.
 But the selfish refuse to do so, and their religion becomes one of taking but not giving.
 This is the mark of any cult–old or new.

 Without mantras.
 First, there is the mantra known as the sankalpa which is recited at the beginning of any ritual, stating its purpose and dedication.
 Its absence would indicate religion that is vague, even purposeless, performed in a rote way simply for the doing of it, or religion whose real purpose is not at all grasped, and is therefore meaningless.
 But mantrahinam is like vidhihinam; it has the dual meaning of “without mantra” or “disregarding mantra.”
 This indicates religion that is without order or legitimacy, and especially religion that is without power, for power (effectiveness) is the fundamental characteristic of mantra.
-So we are looking at a religion that never had any spiritual power, or has come to discard–and even deny–that power.
+So we are looking at a religion that never had any spiritual power, or has come to discard and even deny that power.
 It can also be applied to the adherents of a religion that does have power and knowledge, but regarding which they are either ignorant or indifferent.

-Such religion often denies the fact of priesthood or hierarchical realities, refusing to recognize that some people may be more spiritually skilled or knowledgous than others.
+Such religion often denies the fact of priesthood or hierarchical realities, refusing to recognize that some people may be more spiritually skilled or knowledgeable than others.
 Such religion revels in a kind of egalitarianism that suppresses anything but lock-step standardization and mediocrity.
 “The priesthood of all believers” sounds nice, but it often masks ineffectiveness and repression.

 Adakshinam also indicates a kind of selfish materialism that hates expenditure of time, effort, or even money on religion.
-My great-aunt Lou Maxey not only never put anything in the collection plate, she would grimly shake her head No whenever it came by her.
+My great-aunt Lou Maxey not only never put anything in the collection plate, she would grimly shake her head No whenever it came by her!
 But she was one of the first to head to the back of the church to get a free copy of the weekly church magazine.
 Deadbeat religion is nothing new.

 At the opposite pole are the saints–that is why they are saints.
 As Mirabai, the great poet/musician saint of India wrote: “I have sold everything in the marketplace of this world and bought my Khanaia (Krishna).
 Some laugh at me and say the price was too great, and some say that the price was too small.
 But Mira only knows that it was everything she had.”

 Tamasic religion really has no genuine perception at all–it is only obscurity and confusion.
 However, there are degrees of tamas (as with the other gunas, as well), and we can encounter people who have no faith in their religion because they dimly intuit that it is nonsense.
-But, being tamasic–one quality of which is inertia–they stay with it and go through the motions knowing it means nothing.
-Here, too, we find religions that once had a mystical aspect but jettisoned it for material gain or from spiritual blindness resulting from impurity and dullness of heart.
+But, being tamasic–one quality of which is inertia–they stay with it and go through the motions although knowing it means nothing.
+Here, too, we find religions that once had a mystical aspect, but jettisoned it for material gain or from spiritual blindness resulting from impurity and dullness of heart.
 There are individuals that are the same.
 For whatever reason, they blind themselves to the insights they once had and become wanderers in the fog along with so many others.
 I have seen people do this for various reasons, but the result was always the same: inner death.
 And I have never seen one regain what they willfully cast aside.
 Rebirth alone will restore it to them, and after how long a struggle?

-The whole subject of tamasic religion is certainly gloomy, but spiritual adults know they have to acknowledge a lot of facts that are not pretty or pleasant, just as in material life unpleasant realities much be faced.
+The whole subject of tamasic religion is certainly gloomy, but spiritual adults know they have to acknowledge a lot of facts that are not pretty or pleasant, just as in material life unpleasant realities must be faced.
 The up side of the whole thing is that having given careful consideration to the matter we can avoid slipping into its ways and ourselves losing our inner vision.

 The wise traveller knows both the right and the wrong roads.